 Everyone has pretty much the same goal when it comes to skincare, which is to achieve that ultimate flawless and smooth skin.
-We’ve all heard that a balance of patience, a daily skincare routine, a healthy diet and exercise is the key!
+We’ve all heard that a balance of patience, a daily skincare routine, good skin care habits, a healthy diet, and exercise is the key!
 Yet, there are lots of things you might be doing to sabotage your efforts — perhaps without even realizing it.

 Here are ten things not to do if you want to achieve the flawless skin of your dreams: